Safety and adapted vehicles

-Fires in cars are very rare. if a fire does start, you may find it difficult to handle a fire extinguisher, so you'll need to act quickly to give yourself more time to get out of the car.
+Fires in cars are very rare.
+If a fire does start, you may find it difficult to handle a fire extinguisher, so need to act quickly to get out of the car.

 Airbags and adapted controls

-- Hand controls fitted to the rim of the steering wheel do not stop the bag inflating.
+- Hand controls fitted to the rim of the steering wheel don't stop the bag inflating.
 The bag should not damage them, although they may get pushed out of place.